poveteen/HiveMind-core/jarbas_hive_mind/bridges/Readme.md

 Bridges do not need to run on the same machine as the Hive Mind / Node

-They are specially useful for chatbots
+They are specially useful for chatbots, proxys or relays

 ## Hive Bridge Examples